JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## Hibernate Envers Support

 <div class="note">
-This functionality becomes available only if the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> is added to the project.
+To enable this functionality, add the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> to the project.
 </div>

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/k5OTgQBmSrg" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-JPA Buddy allows specifying whether the repository should implement the `RevisionRepository` interface at the time of creating a JPA repository.
-JPA Buddy will automatically insert the entity type, entity ID type, and revision number type into repository declaration.
+JPA Buddy lets you decide if the repository should implement the `RevisionRepository` interface during JPA repository creation.
+It will automatically insert the entity type, entity ID type, and revision number type in the repository declaration.
 For example:

 ```java
 @Entity